tooooots/PaddleSurf/README.md

 ###Description:

-Sample setup of a Ruby app with Sinatra/Thin connecting to a Redis backend using Docker and Kubernetes on GCE.
+Simple setup of a Ruby app with Sinatra/Thin connecting to a Redis backend using Docker and Kubernetes on GCE.
 Loadbalancing is done with k8s Service, discovery with kube-dns.

 ![diagram](paddlesurf.png)